-3. Ask for her help
+3. Ask for your child’s help

 Older kids love feeling responsible and mature, especially when we ask them to help with small tasks.
-You’re also reiterating the many benefits and perks she gets to do as a big kid that her baby brother still can’t.
+You’re also reiterating the many benefits and perks she gets to do as a big kid that her baby sibling still can’t.

 You might ask her to fetch a diaper, put things in your bag, or turn off the lights.
 These little tasks make her feel grown up and part of your team.
 It’s almost like you rely on her to get through your day.